moehriegitt/hob3l/doc/scadformat.md

 As mentioned, I think the OpenSCAD syntax is broken wrt. the definition of the 'first non-ignored child', which makes `difference` particularly hard to define formally, and confusing to use.
-This extends to `intersection`, too, because that function also ignores any children that have no non-ignored child themselves.
+This extends to `intersection`, too, because that function also ignores some children.

 In essence, the decision of which child is ignored needs semantics.
 In the case of `projection`, ignoring ('projection failed') is decided even [dynamically at runtime](#projection-is-ignored).

 The following defines recursively a predicate `IGNORE` to define the whether a child is ignored.
-The first non-ignored child is then the first child of a syntax tree that is not IGNOREd.

 In the definition, children of a functor are written `{ C1; C2;
 ...
 Cn; }` and a group of children as `Cs`.  `;` matches the same as